 Myth 3: Copywriting Is Too Expensive

 If you want your product to sell and appeal to your prospects, you’ll need to hire good copywriting services.
 Of course, you can start writing the blogs yourself, but that will take time.
-And if you’re a busy entrepreneur with all hands on deck, time is one commodity you simply can’t throw down the bin.
-Put simply, if you’re not 100% dedicated to copywriting as a full-time job on your website, you’re wasting your efforts.
+And if you’re a busy entrepreneur with all hands on deck, time is one commodity you can’t throw down the bin.
+Put, if you’re not 100% dedicated to copywriting as a full-time job on your website, you’re wasting your efforts.

 The key rule about copywriting is that it only works if you consistently upload high-quality, lengthy blog posts.
 If you can do this while running your business, then more power to you.
 For the most part, it is best to pay a professional to do a proper job so that you can focus on the core areas of your business.